luk036/luk036.github.io/fun/temp.md

 - In fact, George Boole at first suggested to use ({0,1}, &, +) as his algebra system, but then gave up later for some unknown reason.
 - f = 1 + a + a & b + a & b & c
-- Boolean algebra is more intuitive for humans, but computers are not humans.
+- Boolean algebra is more intuitive for humans🚶, but computers are not humans🚶.
 - In fact ancient geeks also use Boole's algebra.

 ---